The Handbook contains detailed information regarding Membership and Fellowship in SDP including:

 Candidates may sit for the Membership examination in a

-Specialist Dental Practice discipline in their final year, or following
+Specialist Dental Practice discipline within 6 months of completion, or following

 completion of, an approved University program or an equivalent course and